sparkflows/sparkflows-docs/docs/tutorials/data-science/h2o/H2O-GLRM.rst

 H2O GLRM
 ==========

-This workflow performs H2O’s GLRM for reconstructing missing values and identifying important features in heterogeneous with Creditcardfraud Dataset.
+This workflow performs reconstructing missing values and identifying important features in heterogeneous with Creditcardfraud Dataset, It uses H2O’s GLRM.

 Workflow
 -------